Scotland national football team manager: Statistical summary

-Last updated: Scotland v Denmark, 18 November 2025.
+Last updated: Slovenia v Scotland, 26 September 2026.
 Statistics include official FIFA-recognised matches, five matches from the 1967 SFA tour that were reclassified as full internationals in 2021, and a match against a Hong Kong League XI played on 23 May 2002 that the Scottish Football Association includes in its statistical totals.

 British Home championships

 The following table provides a summary of results for each Scotland manager in the British Home Championship, held annually until the 1983–84 season.